 While at its core, the guidance is clear – that Step Therapy can now be applied to Part B drugs within the parameters outlined – the implementation of new policies and processes that take advantage of the new guidance is much more complex for plan sponsors.
 CMS provides no specifics on the practical application of the guidance, only broad general statements about keeping in line with selected regulations and complying with national and/or local coverage determinations.

 Another added layer of the guidance involves the use of rewards for enrollees.
 MA plans may offer rewards/incentives to enrollees in exchange for their participation in these plans and the associated care coordination activities.
 The incentives can be in the form of gift cards (no cash or monetary rebates are permitted) or other items of “reasonable and appropriate” value.
-According the CMS, this means “that the reward or incentive is reasonable and appropriate if it is equivalent to more than half the amount saved on average per participant by a more efficient use of health care resources, promotion of improved health, or prevention of injuries and illness.”
-And furthermore, the plan is required to report these reward amounts “to CMS on a per member basis in comparison to the average planned per participant savings in the annual Part C Reporting Requirements submission.”
+According to the CMS, this means “that the reward or incentive is reasonable and appropriate if it is equivalent to more than half the amount saved on average per participant by more efficient use of health care resources, promotion of improved health, or prevention of injuries and illness.”
+And furthermore, the plan is required to report these reward amounts “to CMS on a per-member basis in comparison to the average planned per participant savings in the annual Part C Reporting Requirements submission.”
 The specifics for calculation of those savings vs. rewards are not outlined in the guidance.